 Are All PEPs The Same Risk?

 Not all political-exposed people have the same risk; PEPs have different risks and differ depending on the situation.
-Firms should have different assessments, taking into account the risks posed by PEP.
+Therefore, firms should have different assessments, taking into account the risks posed by PEP.
 For example, identifying the leading public functions of PEP, determining the nature of the proposed business relationship, identifying potential misuse of the product for corruption purposes, and identifying other relevant factors that the firm considers in the risk assessment.

-In this FCA's manual, the terms 'low risk' and 'high risk' are used to acknowledge that firms should apply Enhanced Due Diligence on a risk-sensitive basis.
+In this FCA manual, the terms 'low risk' and 'high risk' are used to acknowledge that firms should apply Enhanced Due Diligence on a risk-sensitive basis.
 An overall risk assessment should consider all the risk factors that a client may present and have a holistic view of what measures should be taken to comply.
-To recognize the risks PEP has, all the characteristics of the customer must be taken into account.
+To recognize the risks PEP has, all the customer characteristics must be taken into account.